Khintchine's theorem and Diophantine approximation on manifolds: Introduction

 The special case $\psi(q)=q^{-\tau}$, $\tau>0$ of Problem~\ref{p1} was posed by Sprind\v zuk for analytic manifolds \cite{Sprindzuk-1980-Achievements} and famously resolved in full by Kleinbock and Margulis \cite{Kleinbock-Margulis-98:MR1652916}.
 Note that for these approximation functions the divergence case is trivial thanks to Dirichlet's theorem.
 In \cite{Kleinbock-03:MR1982150} Kleinbock extended \cite{Kleinbock-Margulis-98:MR1652916} to affine subspaces of $\R^n$ satisfying certain Diophantine conditions and to submanifolds of such subspaces that are nondegenerate with respect to them.
 In another direction Kleinbock, Lindestrauss and Weiss \cite{MR2134453} established the analogue of \cite{Kleinbock-Margulis-98:MR1652916} for the supports of friendly measures.
 We also refer the reader to \cite{Sprindzuk-1979-Metrical-theory} and \cite{BernikDodson-1999} for various preceding results.

 For arbitrary monotonic $\psi$, Problem~\ref{p1} turned out to be far more delicate.
 Its \textbf{divergence case} was settled for $C^3$ planar curves \cite{MR2373145} and then fully resolved for analytic manifolds in arbitrary dimensions \cite{MR2874641}.
-More recently, the latter was also extended to arbitrary nondegenerate curves \cite{BVVZ2}, while for planar curves the nondegeneracy assumption was replaced by weak nondegeneracy in \cite{BZ}.
+More recently, the latter was also extended to arbitrary nondegenerate curves \cite{MR4287738}, while for planar curves the nondegeneracy assumption was replaced by weak nondegeneracy in \cite{BZ}\footnote{A curve $\cC\subset\R^2$ is weakly non-degenerate at a point $\vv p\in\cC$ if there is a neighborhood of $\vv p$ that can be written as the uniform limit of a sequence of non-degenerate curves whose curvatures are uniformly bounded away from zero and infinity, see \cite{BZ} for further details.}.